Wagakki Band: 2013–2014: Early mainstream success

 A video for the first song recorded by all eight current members of Wagakki Band, "Six Trillion Years and Overnight Story" (六兆年と一夜物語), was released in April 2013.
 In August of that year they played their first live concert at Nico Nico Music Master 2.
-The music video for "Tengaku" (天樂) was released in October 2013; this video marked the first time guitarist Machiya revealed his face.
+The music video for "Tengaku" (天樂) was released in October 2013; this video marked the first time guitarist Machiya revealed his face and identity, having him previously performed under his real name, Shin Oumura, only in his alternative-rock band m:a.ture.
 They then performed at the 10th Tokyo International Music Market (TIMM) for three nights in October.
-At THE VOC@LOID M@STER 27, a Vocaloid convention in November 2013, the band released Joshou (序章), a mini album featuring Vocaloid covers.
+At THE VOC@LOID M@STER 27, a Vocaloid convention in November 2013, the band released Joshou (序章), a mini-album featuring Vocaloid covers.